gtri/scrimmage/docs/source/tutorials/sensor-plugin.rst

    boost::optional<scrimmage::MessageBasePtr> MyNoisyState::sensor_msg(double t)
    {
-       // Make a pointer to the current state sc::State ns = *(parent_->state());
+       // Make a copy of the current state sc::State ns = *(parent_->state());

        // Create a message to hold the modified state